hdfiresky/Dramaverse/backend.md

     -   Handles user registration and login.
     -   Provides authenticated endpoints for users to manage their data.
     -   **Automatic Migrations**: The database schema is automatically created and updated on server startup.
-    -   **Real-Time Sync**: When a user makes a change on one device, the server instantly pushes the update to all of that user's other logged-in devices.
+    -   **Real-Time Sync**: When a user makes a change on one device, the server instantly pushes a granular update event to all of that user's other logged-in devices.
     -   Includes logic for **conflict resolution** to support multi-device, offline-first usage.

 ## 2. Initial Setup